stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

 Finally, we put everything together in a single effectful
-computation: Applying the CSS rules, setting up the HTML content and registering all necessary event listeners, and returning the streaming function.
+computation: Applying the CSS rules, setting up the HTML content and registering all necessary event listeners, and returning the stream function.

 ```idris
 export